Etymology of London: Celtic

 Coates says (p.
 211) that "The earliest non-mythic speculation ... centred on the possibility of deriving London from Welsh Llyn din, supposedly 'lake fort'.
 But llyn derives from British *lind-, which is incompatible with all the early attestations.
 Another suggestion, published in The Geographical Journal in 1899, is that the area of London was previously settled by Belgae who named their outposts after townships in Gallia Belgica.
 Some of these Belgic toponyms have been attributed to the namesake of London including Limé, Douvrend, and Londinières.

 H. D'Arbois de Jubainville suggested in 1899 that the name meant Londino's fortress.
 But Coates argues that there is no such personal name recorded, and that D'Arbois' suggested etymology for it (from Celtic *londo-, 'fierce') would have a short vowel.
-Coates notes that this theory was repeated by linguistics up to the 1960s, and more recently still in less specialist works.
+Coates notes that this theory was repeated by linguists up to the 1960s, and more recently still in less specialist works.
 It was revived in 2013 by Peter Schrijver, who suggested that the sense of the proto-Indo-European root *lendh- ('sink, cause to sink'), which gave rise to the Celtic noun *londos ('a subduing'), survived in Celtic.
 Combined with the Celtic suffix *-injo- (used to form singular nouns from collective ones), this could explain a Celtic form *londinjon 'place that floods (periodically, tidally)'.
 This, in Schrijver's reading, would more readily explain all the Latin, Welsh, and English forms.
 Similar approaches to Schrijver's have been taken by Theodora Bynon, who in 2016 supported a similar Celtic etymology, while demonstrating that the place-name was borrowed into the West Germanic ancestor-language of Old English, not into Old English itself.

 Coates (1998) proposes a Common Brittonic form of either *Lōondonjon or *Lōnidonjon, which would have become *Lūndonjon and hence Lūndein or Lūndyn.
 An advantage of the form *Lōnidonjon is that it could account for Latin Londinium by metathesis to *Lōnodinjon.
 The etymology of this *Lōondonjon would however lie in pre-Celtic Old European hydronymy, from a hydronym *Plowonida, which would have been applied to the Thames where it becomes too wide to ford, in the vicinity of London.
 The settlement on its banks would then be named from the hydronym with the suffix -on-jon, giving *Plowonidonjon and Insular Celtic *Lowonidonjon.
 According to this approach, the name of the river itself would be derived from the Indo-European roots *plew- "to flow, swim; boat" and *nejd- "to flow", found in various river names around Europe.
 Coates does admit that compound names are comparatively rare for rivers in the Indo-European area, but they are not entirely unknown.
 Lacey Wallace describes the derivation as "somewhat tenuous".